 Course 20 is now offering students the opportunity to customize their curriculum with an optional concentration, a selection of courses focusing on an area of interest.
 Since these classes also count toward the 33-36 unit requirement for the Course 20 Restricted Electives, concentrations allow students to develop their skills and knowledge in a specific area while fulfilling a degree requirement.
+A concentration completion form should be submitted to the BE Academic Office the term in which you plan to graduate.

 Why pursue a concentration?